laralove143/timezoner/README.md

 ### share a date

-there's a `/date` command that lets you share dates too
+wanna include a date? the `/date` command is in your command

+- you can style it too, showing just the date for example

 ![example](examples/date.gif)

 ### share a date in dms

-you can use the `/copy` command to share dates in dms or other servers
+you can even share a date in dms or other servers, just use the `/copy` command

+- consider asking the mods to add the bot to the other server though :)

 ![example](examples/copy.gif)